madhankumardroid/EmployeeApp/README.md

     *   Implements the repository interfaces defined in the domain layer.
     *   Responsible for fetching data from various sources (network, local database).
     *   Contains repository implementations, and data mapping logic (DTOs to domain models).
-    *   Depends on libraries like Retrofit, Room.
+    *   Depends on libraries like Retrofit.
     *   **Example:** `EmployeeRepositoryImpl`, `ApiService`, `EmployeeListMapper`.

 *   **Presentation Layer (UI Layer):**